"Your Grace, please wake up."

 "Edith!" the Princess' voice resounded over the air.
 "Raise the cross!
-The Cataliyans are coming!"
+The infidels are coming!"

 "This is our chance!"
-Duchess Jeanette stressed at the saint from just a few steps away.
+Duchess Jeanette hissed at the Saint from just a few steps away.
 "Seize command before she takes our heads and finds another reason to withdraw!

 The Duchess ordered her armigers to deploy into combat formation as the cerulean halo drew closer.
 Her orders were immediately echoed by Mother Abbess Anne.

 "Stand down!"
-Edith yelled back at her own knights, leaving them at a loss.
+Edith yelled back at her own knights, causing them to look back at a loss.

-Even Anne stared back in confusion, her gaze shouting 'what are you doing?'.
+Even Anne stared back in confusion, her widening gaze shouting 'what are you doing?'.

 The timing weighed heavily on Edith's mind.
 The attack, the rally, the orders given that tolerated no retreat...

-This cannot be a coincidence, the Saint's thoughts raced as she faced the incoming Princess.
+This cannot be a coincidence, her thoughts raced as she faced the incoming Princess.
 Nothing happened by mere coincidence!

 She had asked for a sign last night -- a sign from the Holy Father which had clearly been given.